AmazingAmpharos/OoT-Randomizer/README.md

 * Easy and Hell Mode presets have been updated to add in the new features and/or tricks as relevant!

 #### Bug Fixes
+* Stealing Epona no longer crashes with the Fast Epona Race setting when you have Epona's Song but no ocarina.
 * Bunny Hood speed bonus now applies correctly in cases other than child running at full speed.
 * Avoid crashing on some systems when using child items as adult.
 * Ensure Ice Traps have valid models if they can be seen.